2. Numeric vectors#

 abline(h=0, lty="dotted") # draw a horizontal line at y=0

-The above functions form the basis for some popular summary statistics[6] (sample aggregates), such as:
+The foregoing functions form the basis for the popular summary statistics[9] (sample aggregates) such as:

 mean